Mari-W/laurel/gitea-exercises/README.md

 1. replace all capitalized values (not keys) inside:
     1. app.ini
     2. docker-compose.yml
-    3. templates/base/head_navbar.tmpl at the bottom of the pagey
+    3. templates/base/head_navbar.tmpl (inside HTML and bottom of page)
     4. new passwords/secrets of length (e.g) 24 can be generated using `./../gen_salt.sh 24`
 2. start gitea: `docker-compose up -d`
 3. create new admin user: